vaani08hub/Credit_Card_Financial_Dashboard/README.md

 4. Derive actionable insights from the analysis to support strategic decision-making and operational improvements in financial institutions.

 # Tools Used
-1.MySQL Workbench
+1. MySQL Workbench
-2.Power BI
+2. Power BI

+# Conclusion
-# conclusion, this project demonstrates the importance of leveraging data analytics to understand and optimize credit card transactions on a weekly basis and have successfully achieves its goal of providing actionable insights for strategic decision-making in the financial sector.
+This project demonstrates the importance of leveraging data analytics to understand and optimize credit card transactions on a weekly basis and have successfully achieves its goal of providing actionable insights for strategic decision-making in the financial sector.